 Statement of Faith

-Note: This statement represents what one must believe and affirm in order to be employed by Mission: Righteous Roots
+Note: This statement entails what one must believe and affirm in order to be an official representative of Mission: Righteous Roots

 Of the Holy Scripture